OpenSourceEconomics/respy/docs/numerical_methods.rst

 ^^^^^^^^^^^^^^^

 Derivatives are approximated by forward finite differences and used by derivative-based optimization algorithms and the scaling procedure.
-The step-size can be controlled in the *DERIVATIVES* section of the initialization file.
+Thus, the only possible setting for now is ``options_spec["derivatives"] = "forward-differences"``.

 Integration
 ^^^^^^^^^^^